 Substance MCL MCLG Results Violation?
-Primary Source Possible Health Effects CHEMICALS Nitrate 10 0 0-3.67 No Runoff from fertilizer use, leaching from septic tanks, sewage, erosion of natural deposits Infants younger than 6 months old who drink water in excess of the MCL could become seriously ill and, if untreated, die.
+Primary Source Possible Health Effects CHEMICALS Nitrate 10 0 3.59 No Runoff from fertilizer use, leaching from septic tanks, sewage, erosion of natural deposits Infants younger than 6 months old who drink water in excess of the MCL could become seriously ill and, if untreated, die.
 Symptoms include shortness of breath and blue baby syndrome.
-Arsenic 10 N/A 0 No Erosion of natural deposits; runoff from orchards, glass & electronics production wastes Drinking water containing arsenic in excess of the MCL over many years could cause skin damage or problems with the circulatory system, and may increase the risk of getting cancer.
-DISINFECTION BY-PRODUCTS TTHM's (Total Trihalometh- anes) 80 N/A 0.14 No By-product of drinking water chlorination Drinking water containing Tri- halomethanes in excess of the MCL over many years may cause problems with the liver, kidneys or Range 0-0.14 central nervous system.
+Range 0.12-3.59 Barium 2 0 .00495 No Discharge from drilling waste, discharge from metal refineries, and erosion of natural deposits.
+Drinking water containing barium in excess of the MCL can cause an increase in blood pressure, gastrointestinal problems, muscle weakness, and have affects on the nervous and circulatory systems.
+Range 0.0033- 0.00495 Fluoride 4 4 .17 No Naturally occuring in ground water For children, drinking water with fluoride in excess of the MCL can have adverse affects on tooth enamel.
+For adults, it can increase the likelihood of bone fractures, or lead to bone pain and/or tenderness.
+Chlorine 4 2 .23 Range 0.19-0.41 No Disinfection chemical used to remove bacteria and prevent waterborne illnesses.
+Drinking water containing chlorine in excess of the MCL could lead to irritating effects to the eyes and nose, as well as stomach discomfort.
+DISINFECTION BYPRODUCTS TTHM's (Total Trihalometh- anes) 80 N/A 0.09 .
+No Byproduct of the disinfection process when organic matter is present in the raw water Drinking water containing Trihalomethanes in excess of the MCL over many years may cause problems with the liver, kidneys or central Range 0-0.09 nervous system.
 It may also increase the risk of getting cancer.
-Haloacetic acids HAA5 60 N/A 0 No By-product of drinking water disinfection Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-MICRO OBIAL COI NTAMINANTS Total Coliform bacteria Presence of coliform bacteria in 5% of samples 0 2 No Naturally present in the environment Coliforms are bacteria naturally present in the environment, and used as an indicator that other potentially harmful bacteria may be present.
+Haloacetic acids HAA5 60 N/A 0 No Byproduct of drinking water disinfection Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
+MICRO DBIAL COI NTAMINANTS Total Coliform bacteria Presence of coliform bacteria in 5% of samples 0 2 No Naturally present in the environment Coliforms are bacteria naturally present in the environment, and used as an indicator that other potentially harmful bacteria may be present.
 Repeat sampling revealed false positive or sampling error.
 Fecal coliform & E. coli If routine sample and repeat sample are total coliform positive, and one is also fecal coliform or E. coli positive 0 1 No Human & animal fecal waste Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaominated with human or animal waste.
-Microbes in these wastes can cause diarrhea, cramps, nausea, headaches or other symptoms.
+Microbes in these wastes can cause diarrhea. cramps, nausea, headaches or other symptoms.
 They may pose a special health risk for infants, young children and people with severely compromised immune systems.
 Repeat sampling revealed false positive or sampling error.

 Substance Units Goal Action Level 90 th Percentile Homes Exceed- ing Action Level Violation?
-Source of Contaminate COPPER & LEAD Copper ppb 1,300 1,300 0 0 No Corrosion of household plumbing Lead ppb 0 1,500 0 0 No Corrosion of household plumbing
+Source of Contaminate COPPER & LEAD Copper mclg 1.3 1.3 0 0 No Corrosion of household plumbing Lead ppb 0 15 0 0 No Corrosion of household plumbing